 Ioanna Chatzidimitriou, Muhlenberg faculty, speaks in front of a classroom.

-Comparative literary studies invites students to explore literature across languages, cultures, and time periods.
-It’s a discipline grounded in big ideas — identity, justice, desire, power — and sharpened by theory, from feminism and post-colonialism to eco-criticism and queer studies.
-In a global, multilingual world, reading comparatively helps us understand the complexity of the human experience.
+Global storytelling invites students to explore literature across languages, cultures, and time periods.
+It’s a program grounded in big ideas — identity, justice, desire, power — and sharpened by theory, from feminism and postcolonialism to eco-criticism and queer studies.
+In a global, multilingual world, global storytelling helps us understand the complexity of the human experience.

-Housed in the Department of English Literatures and Writing, the minor has students working closely with faculty to analyze texts in translation or in their original languages.
+Housed in the Department of Languages, Literatures, and Cultures, the minor has students working closely with faculty to analyze texts in translation or in their original languages.
 Students are encouraged to engage with literary theory, interdisciplinary inquiry, and global perspectives.
-With our robust literary programs in both English and a number of other linguistic traditions (Spanish, French, Italian, Hebrew, and more), our multilingual students are afforded the possibility of exploring literary texts in their original language.
+With our robust literary programs in both English and a number of other linguistic traditions (Spanish, French, Italian, and more), our multilingual students are afforded the possibility of exploring literary texts in their original language.

 93%